eren23/built-my-own-x/day29/README.md

-# Day 29
+# Day 30

-For the same playable cv project implemented different text messages for different levels, I'll make devent looking game scene versions of them in the future.
+For the same playable cv project I'm now working on adding new scenes for new chapter beginnings.
 [Here](https://github.com/eren23/phaser-cv-dungeon) is the link for it.